Lou-Martin/ToDoMVC/README.md

 ### Wait times ###
 If internet speed prevents test running successfully, modify implicit wait time in line 39.
 This will cause some test which rely on "is Empty" to appear to hang; this is expected and they should complete.
 Only raise as an issue if they hang for significantly more than the set implicit wait time.
+Update: removed "isEmpty" and replaced with "invisibilityOf" which provided some reduction in runtime.

 # Test cases